General Tutoring Services

-Tutorial Services offered are free of charge and open to all WCC students currently enrolled.
+General tutoring services are free of charge and open to all current WCC students.
 As many students learn in different ways, we have multiple different services.
-Tutoring may be long-term, short-term, or single visit, depending upon the needs of the student.
-To sign up for a tutor, refer to one of our many programs.
+Tutoring may be long-term, short-term, or a single visit, depending upon the needs of the student.
+To access tutoring, refer to one of our many programs.

 The University of Hawaii Community Colleges offers free online, on-demand tutoring, through Tutor.com.
 Tutors are always available, even late at night when your instructor or TA may not be.
 Stuck on a problem?
 Want someone to review your paper?
 This tutoring service is easy to use and can be accessed on any device that connects to the internet.

 An embedded tutor is a successful student assigned to a specific course to help students understand course concepts and enhance student engagement.
 Typically, these students have successfully completed the course and are familiar with the course content and design, as well as the instructor’s expectations.
 Embedded tutors support students out of class via one-on-one or group sessions.

 Ho‘onui Ike is an embedded tutoring and peer academic coaching program that supports students in below-college-level, co-requisite, online, and evening courses at Windward Community College.
 An Alaka’i is a successful student who supports a specific course for the duration of a semester.
 Alakaʻi attend their assigned course each time it meets and hosts one-on-one sessions with students outside.
 During one-on-one sessions with students, Alakaʻi help students process and understand course content, connect students to relevant resources on campus, as well as assist students with setting, tracking, and working toward short and long-term SMART goals.